BGasperov/FERLUDE/README.md

 SMASH is an innovative, intersectoral, career-development training program co-funded by the Marie Skłodowska-Curie COFUND Actions (MSCA COFUND) for the 2023-2028 period.

+This repo contains code for the research papers (and work in general) emanating from the FERLUDE projet.

 ## Project Details

 - **Full title**: Few shot evolutionary reinforcement learning in uncertain and dynamic environments